‘Our Friend’ is an opportunity for a good cry — if wanted

 “I was weeping, full-on weeping, crying so hard, and this woman couldn’t resist trying to find out what I was crying at.
 And she, like, peeked over and it was ‘Dreamgirls.’
 This grown man, bawling his eyes out to ‘Dreamgirls,'” the actor said, laughing, in a recent interview.

 “Our Friend,” premiering Friday in theaters and video on demand platforms, certainly covers emotional territory.
-Segal plays Dane, the best friend of married couple Matt and Nicole (played by Casey Affleck and Dakota Johnson).
+Segel plays Dane, the best friend of married couple Matt and Nicole (played by Casey Affleck and Dakota Johnson).
 When Nicole is diagnosed with terminal cancer, Dane moves in with the family to help them during the time she has left.

 It’s based on the true story of an experience written about by journalist Matthew Teague in 2015 for Esquire.
 He wanted to write about what going through a death is really like.